Tron: Uprising

 on Disney XD in the United States from May 18, 2012, to January 28, 2013.

 Synopsis

-Beck is a young, anthropomorphized computer program who becomes the leader of a revolution inside the computer world of the Grid against the villainous Clu and his henchmen.
-A mechanic, he is trained by Tron, the greatest warrior the Grid has ever known.
-Tron not only trains Beck in the fighting and light cycle-riding skills necessary to challenge the brutal military occupation of the city of Argon, but also guides and mentors him to grow beyond his youthful, impulsive nature into a courageous and powerful leader.
-Beck adopts Tron's persona and becomes the enemy of General Tesler and his oppressive forces.
+Beck is a young, anthropomorphized computer program who becomes involved in a revolution inside computer world of the Grid against the villainous Clu 2.0 and his henchmen.
+Beck adopts the persona of legendary warrior Tron and becomes the enemy of General Tesler.
+Subsequently, he is trained by the actual Tron, who also mentors him to grow into a courageous and powerful leader.